fluent/fluent-bit/README.md

 [Fluent Bit](https://fluentbit.io) is an open project, several individuals and companies contribute in different forms like coding, documenting, testing, spreading the word at events within others.
 If you want to learn more about contributing opportunities please reach out to us through our [Community Channels](https://fluentbit.io/community/).

-If you are interested into contribute with bug fixes, new features or coding in general, please refer to the code [CONTRIBUTING](CONTRIBUTING.md) guidelines.
+If you are interested in contributing to Fluent bit with bug fixes, new features or coding in general, please refer to the code [CONTRIBUTING](CONTRIBUTING.md) guidelines.
+You can also refer the Beginners Guide to contributing to Fluent Bit [here.](DEVELOPER_GUIDE.md)

 ## Community & Contact